Who Are we?

 Michelle Peek, Founder + Creative Director

-Having witnessed, lived through, and experienced the negative effects of shame (the belief that one is unworthy of voice and connection) on a person's well‐being and livelihood, and given how ubiquitous shame is in so many struggles young people face today (perfectionism, anxiety, depression, body image, addiction, bullying, etc.), I feel quite passionately that a space where young people are given the tools and support to create in community will help build resilience and better prepare them to be engaged and creative citizens and innovators.
+Having witnessed, lived through, and experienced the negative effects of shame (the belief that one is unworthy of voice and connection) on a person's well‐being and livelihood, and given how ubiquitous shame is in so many struggles young people face today (perfectionism, anxiety, depression, body image, addiction, bullying, racism, sexism, and oppression of many kinds, etc.), I feel quite passionately that a space where young people are given the tools and support to create in community will help build resilience and better prepare them to be engaged and creative citizens and innovators.

 Jamie Ashforth, co-Founder + Advisory Board member